jangroth/aws-certification-notes/solutions-architect-professional.md

 * You specify origin servers, like an Amazon S3 bucket or your own HTTP server, from which CloudFront gets your files which will then be distributed from CloudFront edge locations all over the world.
 * An origin server stores the original, definitive version of your objects.
 * You upload your files to your origin servers.
 * If you're using an Amazon S3 bucket as an origin server, you can make the objects in your bucket publicly readable, so that anyone who knows the CloudFront URLs for your objects can access them.
 You also have the option of keeping objects private and controlling who accesses them.
-See Serving private content with signed URLs and signed cookies.
+See "Serving private content with signed URLs and signed cookies".
 * You create a CloudFront distribution, which tells CloudFront which origin servers to get your files
 * CloudFront assigns a domain name to your new distribution
 * CloudFront sends your distribution's configuration (but not your content) to all of its edge locations